Sansi/StarRiver-Web-User-Manual/en/part2/config.md

 The  `in group` list of a newly added scenario group would be blank.

-1. Select `Config` - `Schene Config`, and choose the target group.
+1. Select `Config` - `Scene Config`, and choose the target group.
-2. Choose a scenario from the `out group` list and add itto the group by clicking  `>`.
+2. Choose a scenario from the `out group` list and add it to the group by clicking  `>`.
    Or, select the target scenario in the `in group` list and remove it from the group by clicking `<`.

 > **Tips:**